-“There’s a double standard of ageing…You have the likes of George Clooney going grey, whereas women aren’t allowed.
-They have to dye their hair and have Botox.” - Dr Helena Lewis-Smith
+“There’s a double standard of aging…You have the likes of George Clooney going grey, whereas women aren’t allowed.
+They have to dye their hair and have Botox.” - Dr. Helena Lewis-Smith

 First, women are more likely to be “valued on their appearance”, she said.
-Second, the standards for women are inherently different, especially when it comes to ageing.
-“There’s a double standard of ageing,” said Dr Lewis Smith.
+Second, the standards for women are inherently different, especially when it comes to aging.
+“There’s a double standard of aging,” said Dr. Lewis Smith.
 “Men are allowed to grow old gracefully.
 You have the likes of George Clooney going grey, whereas women aren’t allowed.
 They have to dye their hair and have Botox.”

-“I feel a tension between wanting to look my best and fighting a losing battle against the natural ageing process.” - Lizzie Kirsten
+“I feel a tension between wanting to look my best and fighting a losing battle against the natural aging process.” - Lizzie Kirsten

-As Kirsten explains, when she sees her image on screen, “I feel a tension between wanting to look my best and fighting a losing battle against the natural ageing process.”
+As Kirsten explains, when she sees her image on the screen, “I feel a tension between wanting to look my best and fighting a losing battle against the natural aging process.”

 Watch this space